wballard/starphleet/index.md

 * There are no mandated programming languages

-Services are run in LXC containers, and as such don't have acess to the entire machine, they are root in their own world of a container.
-This is convenient, particularly when making custom buildpacks as you can just use `apt-get install` without a sudo.
-LXC containers can be thought of as their own root.
+Services are run in LXC containers, and as such don't have acess to the entire machine, LXC containers can be thought of as a Linux environment without the kernel.

 Containers are thrown away often, on each new version, and each server reboot.
 So, while you do have local filesystem access inside a container